StrataFoundation/strata/packages/docs/docs/learn/fair_launch.md

 # Fair Launch

-A bonding curve makes it profitable to get in early, particularly one shaped like this:
+Strata has created an innovative way to combat the potentially destructive effects of automated trading bots on a newly launched bonding curve.
+Fair Launch begins with our acknowledgement that a bonding curve makes it profitable to get in early.
+The Strata Fair Launch disincentivizes bot trading by enforcing a tax on selling tokens anytime the bonding curve steepens, resulting in an increase in price.
+Let’s explore how Fair Launch works using the following bonding curve as an example of a particularly desirable one to get in early on.

 ![Visualization](./visualization.png)

 While this is a desired characteristic of bonding curves, it is also extremely vulnerable to front-running bots.
-If getting in early means a guarenteed profit, there is a lottery on getting your transaction through first.
+If getting in early means a guaranteed profit, there is a lottery on getting your transaction through first.
 If there is a lottery on getting your transaction through first, a bot will send 10,000 transactions and clog the network.

 So how do we disincentivise bots?